MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## Introduction ##

 When I had my thirteenth birthday, my parents bought me an awesome gift, they bought me a skateboard.
 Now, this wasn't your ordinary plain shaped skateboard.
-The deck on this board was what is called a cruizer deck.
-It's one of the coolest thing you will ever see.
-Having just entered teenhood, and being inspired by this board, I realized my calling in life was to become a world famous skate boarder.
+The deck on this board was what is called a cruiser deck.
+It's one of the coolest things you will ever see.
+Having just entered teen hood, and being inspired by this board, I realized my calling in life was to become a world famous skate boarder.

-To start off, I tried my hand at skateboard tricks - airs, backsides, kickflips, ollies, you name it - what I discovered was that there is one thing common with all skateboard tricks - they require coordination - something that I didn't have.
+To start off, I tried my hand at skateboard tricks - airs, backsides, kick flips, ollies, you name it - what I discovered was that there is one thing common with all skateboard tricks - they require coordination - something that I didn't have.

 Having failed at tricks, I moved on to plan B - I decided what I lacked in coordination, I would make up in speed.
 With this brilliant idea, I set out with my two younger brothers to find an appropriate hill to demonstrate my ability.